 To stay in contact with your relatives after an emergency, call an out-of-state friend or family member.
 Ask this person to call your relatives and friends and tell them you are safe.

 Campus Security and Access

 NOTE: During the COVID-19 pandemic, the College has restricted access.
-Updated COVID-19 protocols are available from the College's home page.
+The latest updates for COVID-19 protocols and access to the campus are available on the College's home page.

 Building Security